watermarkchurch/contentful-schema-diff/README.md

 Options:
-  --help       Show help                                               [boolean] --version    Show version number                                     [boolean] --from, -f   A contentful export file from the space that needs to be migrated
+  --help       Show help                                               [boolean] --version    Show version number                                     [boolean] --from, -f   A contentful export file, or Contentful Space ID       [required] --to, -t     A contentful export file, space ID, or environment within the
-                                                                      [required]
+               "from" space                                           [required]
-  --to, -t     A contentful export file from the space containing the newest
+  --out, -o    The output directory in which to place the migration --token, -a  A Contentful management token to download content types from a
-               versions of the content types                          [required] --out, -o    The output directory in which to place the migration --token, -a  A Contentful management token to download content types from a space
+               space